 - 1. Log in to the Autonomous Identity UI as an administrator. - 2.
-On the Autonomous Identity UI, click the Administration icon. - 3.
-Click Data Sources. - 4.
-Click the Add data source button. - 5.
-In the Add Data Source dialog box, click Generic, and then click Next. - 6.
-In the Generic Details dialog box, enter a human-readable name for your generic files. - 7.
+On the Autonomous Identity UI, click the Administration icon > Data Sources > Add data source > Generic > Next. - 3.
+In the Generic Details dialog box, enter a human-readable name for your generic files. - 4.
 Select the Sync Type.
 The options are as follows: - Full.
 Runs a full replacement of data if any. - Incremental.
 Adds new records to existing data. - Enrichment.
-Adds new attributes to existing data records.

-- Delete.
-Delete any existing data objects. - 8.
+Adds new attributes to existing data records. - Delete.
+Delete any existing data objects. - 5.
 For Connection Settings, enter the settings to connect to your database server.
 For example: